 The years of shooting most everything of a creative nature in the studio has taken it's toll on me - and this last year the studio has bored me to death. .
 My Solution, the boredom and the very studio itself is gone - I just couldn't feel inspired with perfectly controlled lighting anymore.
 In it's place is the entire world around us.
 Nature and locations, the surreal aspect of the imperfect and less than 100% controlled situations.

 I've also spent the better part of my creative time since 2001 trying to get my digital work to look like film.
 Well fuck it.
 I'm going back to film.
 For the immediate future all my personal work is film based.
-That means I'm not shooting models for the hell of it anymore because every shoot hits my pocket.
+That means I'm not shooting models for the hell of it anymore because every shoot hits my pocket, seriously medium format film is $2-$3 a shot counting film and processing.
 Great models, great ideas - always welcome.
 It also means about a 3 week turn around on images - at best.
 I use 2 labs for film - and while awesome - they aren't fast (or cheap).

 Blue Shift Infrared Project